MeowsQueen/Transformer-Based-Academic-Chatbot-with-Intent-Detection-and-RAG-lite-Response-Generation/README.md

-# Transformer-Based Academic Chatbot with Intent Detection
+# Transformer-Based Academic Chatbot with Intent Detection and RAG-lite Response Generation

 ## Overview

-This project presents a hybrid Natural Language Processing (NLP) system that combines **intent classification** and **retrieval-based question answering** to build an intelligent academic chatbot.
+This project presents a hybrid Natural Language Processing (NLP) system that combines **intent classification**, **retrieval-based question answering**, and **lightweight language generation** to build an intelligent academic chatbot.

 The system is designed to:

 * understand user queries using a trained intent classification model
-* retrieve relevant answers from a **domain-specific academic knowledge base**
+* retrieve relevant information from a **domain-specific academic knowledge base**
+* generate more natural and context-aware responses using a lightweight LLM-based generation step
 * handle out-of-scope queries robustly

 The chatbot focuses on **student-oriented academic queries**, including:

 * course-related questions (schedule, grading, instructor)
-* conceptual questions (e.g., NLP, transformers)
+* conceptual questions (e.g., NLP, transformers, embeddings)
 * general academic assistance

 This project was developed as part of the **Introduction to Large Language Models (LLM)** course.